 Emerging Opportunities in Modularity and Open Systems Architectures - First in a Series

-This post is also co-authored by Douglas C. Schmidt and William Scherlis.
+This post is co-written by Douglas C. Schmidt and William Scherlis.

 In its effort to increase the capability of the warfighter, the Department of Defense (DoD) has made incremental changes in its acquisition practices for building and deploying military capacity.
 This capacity can be viewed as "platforms" (tanks, ships, aircraft, etc.) and the mission system "payloads" (sensors, command and control, weapons, etc.) that are populated onto those platforms to deliver the desired capability.
 This blog post, the first in a series excerpted from a recently published paper, explores opportunities in modularity and open systems architectures with the aim of helping the DoD deliver higher quality software to the warfighter with far greater innovation in less time.